passcraft/microfeed/README.md

 <details>
 <summary><b>How can I track podcast / video / image downloads?</b></summary>

-To track podcast, video, or image downloads with microfeed, you can use the tracking URLs feature.
+To track podcast, video, or image downloads with yaar, you can use the tracking URLs feature.
 This allows you to set up third-party tracking URLs for your media files, such as those provided by [OP3](https://op3.dev/), [Podtrac](http://analytics.podtrac.com/), [Chartable](https://chartable.com/)...

 To set up tracking URLs, you will need to go to Settings / Tracking URLs: